arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 To accommodate the power requirements and ensure reliable connectivity, it is recommended to use jumper cables with appropriate International Electrotechnical Commission (IEC) Standards that can support a current of up to 2A. **Jumper cables with a cross-sectional area of 0.5 mm² to 0.75 mm² (approximately equivalent to AWG 20-18) should be sufficient to support 2A of current**.

 This precaution is necessary to prevent wire overheating and ensure reliable power transmission for the connected Mini PCIe-compatible module, such as Cat.4 modems.
-Thus, a complete setup to use the mini PCIe interface with the Portenta Max Carrier consists of:
+Thus, a basic setup to use the mini PCIe interface with the Portenta Max Carrier consists of:

 - **PCIE ENABLE (PWM6)** pin supplied with 3.3 V
 - Properly inserted mini PCIe module, e.g., Pro 4G GNSS Module Global / Pro 4G EMEA Module